waiwera/waiwera/doc/user/setup_thermodynamics.rst

            Supercritical zone (shaded grey), Widom line (red) and Widom delta boundaries (blue)

+.. _liquidlike_fraction:

 Liquidlike fraction
 -------------------

 It is currently thought that supercritical fluid, despite being single-phase, contains at the microscopic level a mixture of molecules with liquid-like and vapour-like behaviour.
 It is the relative proportions of these two types of particles that determines whether the supercritical fluid has more liquid-like or vapour-like behaviour.
 This can be described quantitatively by the "liquid-like fraction" :math:`\pi_{liq}` of the supercritical fluid, which is the proportion of liquid-like particles, taking values between 0 and 1 [Ha_et_al_2018]_.

-In Waiwera the liquid-like fraction is calculated for a given supercritical pressure and temperature based on the Widom delta boundaries.
+In Waiwera the liquid-like fraction is estimated for a given supercritical pressure and temperature based on the Widom delta boundaries.
 First the non-dimensional location of the temperature within the Widom delta boundaries is calculated from:

 .. math::
    :label: widom_xi